dnut/upgrade/README.md

 ### /etc/group

 Anyone in the `upgraders` group has permission to execute `upgrade` or `clearpkgcache` without typing a password.
+This requires /etc/sudoers to `@includedir /etc/sudoers.d`, which is already included by default in the arch linux installation of sudo.